 The way the Constitution laid out the Electoral College originally stipulated each elector could cast two votes, but not for two people in the same state as the elector.
 The candidate with the most electoral votes became President, the second most Vice President.
-If there was a tie it would go the to House of Representatives to choose the President.
-In the case of Vice President, whoever received the second-highest amount of votes in the House would take the office.
+If there was a tie, it would go to the House of Representatives to choose the President.
+In the case of the Vice President, whoever received the second-highest amount of votes in the House would take office.
 The election of 1796 exposed the first problem with this when Federalists scattered their second votes, resulting in the Democratic-Republican presidential candidate Thomas Jefferson becoming Vice President.
-Many were concerned that there could be a situation where a Vice President could impede the President, and even try to kill him to become President.
+Many were concerned that there could be a situation where a Vice President could impede the President and even try to kill him to become President.

-The amendment further prevents deadlocks, requiring that if the House could not choose a President by March 4 (or the first day of a Presidential term in office), that the candidate elected as Vice President would act as President.
-In 1933, the Twentieth Amendment changed the date of the beginning of the Presidential term to January 20, clarified that the Vice President-elect would only act as President if the House had not chosen a President by then, and permitted Congress to direct through legislation who would be acting President if there is neither a President-elect or Vice President-elect by January 20.
+The amendment further prevents deadlocks, requiring that if the House could not choose a President by March 4 (or the first day of a Presidential term in office), the candidate elected as Vice President would act as President.
+In 1933, the Twentieth Amendment changed the date of the beginning of the Presidential term to January 20, clarified that the Vice President-elect would only act as President if the House had not chosen a President by then, and permitted Congress to direct through legislation that would be acting President if there is neither a President-elect nor Vice President-elect by January 20.

 This system of election is still in place today in the United States.
 Therefore it is still possible to have a Presidential candidate not reach the number of Electoral College votes needed, sending the decision for President to the House of Representatives and vice president to the Senate.